1992–93 Norwich City F.C. season

 During the 1992–93 English football season, Norwich City F.C. competed in the inaugural season of the Premier League.
 Norwich City led the league for much of the season, having been among the pre-season favourites for relegation, and were eight points clear of the field shortly before Christmas, before faltering in the final weeks to finish third behind the champions, Manchester United, and Aston Villa.

-On the first day of the Premier League season, achieving an impressive 4–2 away win over an Arsenal side who were among the pre-season title favourites in a race finally won by Manchester United.
-This was a big surprise not least to the media and pundits who had tipped Norwich for a season of struggle.
+Norwich finished the season with a goal difference of -4.
+To date, this remains the highest position achieved by a team with a negative goal difference in Premier League history.